ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/015- Leader-Election.md

 The other servers are called followers and they wait in anticipation for when the current lead would become unavailable and once this happens a new election happens.

-The difficult part of this is ensuring consistency in state (state asin info for who the leader is)across all the different machines.
+The difficult part of this is ensuring consistency in state (state as in info for who the leader is at a point in time) across all the different machines.

 This can be achieved using consensus mechanisms that usually involves complex mathematical calculations.
 Example of consensus mechanisms are Paxos or Raft.